dalek-cryptography/bulletproofs/docs/notes.md

     c &{}={}&& {\langle {\mathbf{a}}, {\mathbf{b}} \rangle}
 \end{aligned}
 \\]
-Let’s compress these two statements into one equation using an indeterminate variable \\(w \in {\mathbb Z\_{p}^{\times}}\\) and multiplying the second equation by an orthogonal generator
+Let’s combine these two statements into one equation using an indeterminate variable \\(w \in {\mathbb Z\_{p}^{\times}}\\) and multiplying the second equation by an orthogonal generator
 \\(B \in {\mathbb G}\\):